Disruptive thinking. Invention. Mending what’s broken. Where would this world be today without entrepreneurs?

 True with any innovative process, iteration and the willingness to let ideas fail are key.
 Out of hundreds of ideas, only one might be viable.
 Innovation is a culture where that’s okay and expected.

-“Innovation requires an agile style of thinking and operating,” says Center for Innovation Senior Manager Alejandra (Allie) Alvarez.
+“Innovation requires an agile style of thinking and operating,” says Center for Innovation Director Alejandra (Allie) Alvarez.
 “The best ideas come from validating – numerous rounds of validating and feedback, in fact.
 In that process, an idea might quickly prove that it can scale and become available to more people or for more uses, or, it might be eliminated.
 Either answer is fine in an entrepreneurial mindset.”

 The entrepreneurial mentality allows for the validating of many ideas with less money and resources.
 The key is to not spend years in development without ever validating the idea or product with an actual end user.
 That method is far too expensive and inefficient for an innovative culture.